 I take my profession very seriously.
 This is not a woman’s hobby that got out of hand. hand-woven textile is extremely suitable as a transmission piece.
 Something made with great care can have the value to speak.
-It speaks on behalf of the maker.
-Broadcasting stories and energy.
+It speaks on behalf of the maker and broadcasts stories and energy.
 To do this well, a lot of attention is needed and not necessarily a lot of technique.
-Attention that starts with the manual fabrication of the fiber and ends with the correct placement of the work.
+The attention starts with the manual fabrication of the fiber and ends with the correct placement of the threads and the finished work.
 I like to think of it as a kind of fireplace.

 The basic of textile is fiber.
 The fiber I work with is (mainly) flax and it grows in Hemmen.
 I produce it with about 30 other linen stewards.

 You can find my artist statement here: https://indd.adobe.com/view/d5bb1d39-0ebd-4f23-aa65-9df04b2cecf1

 “Spinning the thread, follow the region’s splendid light: guard thou the path ways well which wisdom hath prepared.
 Weave ye the knotless labour of the bards who sing: be Manu thou, and bring the Heavenly People forth.”